leandrokanis/christian-system/preface.md

 This cause, like every other, was first plead by the tongue;
 afterwards by the pen and the press.
-The history of its progress corresponds with the history of every other religious revolution, in this respect —that different points, at different times, almost exclusively engrossed the attention of its pleaders.
+The history of its progress corresponds with the history of every other religious revolution, in this respect — that different points, at different times, almost exclusively engrossed the attention of its pleaders.
 We began with the *outposts* and vanguard of the opposition.
 Soon as we found ourselves in the possession of one post our artillery was turned